 Associated Acts: Return to Forever, The New Barbarians, SMV

-You may not have heard of Stanley Clarke, but he's a huge winner.
-He's scored 5 Grammy's with 15 total nominations, largely along with Chick Corea in their band Return to Forever.
-He's arguably the first bass superstar, headlining sold out shows globally and having records reach gold status.
+You may not have heard of Stanley Clarke, but he’s a huge winner.
+He’s scored five Grammys with 15 total nominations, largely along with Chick Corea in their band Return to Forever.
+He’s arguably the first bass superstar, headlining sold-out shows globally and having records go gold.

 As seen in the image above, Clarke’s bass playing technique involves an extremely bent wrist to approach the strings like an upright bass.
 This helps him achieve the percussive attack of his slap-n-pop sound.
 His initial goal was to join the Philadelphia Orchestra.
 Good thing that didn’t happen!

 Trivia: Stanley Clarke has scored many movies and TV shows, including Pee-wee’s Playhouse and Boyz n the Hood.
 In 2010, Clarke founded a label called Roxboro Entertainment Group, named after his high school.
 His electric bass is permanently on display at the Smithsonian National Museum of African American History and Culture.

 Associated Acts: Primus, Oysterhead, The Frog Brigade, C2B3